 The TSRA will sponsor up to ten young leaders to participate in the TSYLP in 2021.
-Sponsorship covers a seven-day, all-inclusive residential course in Canberra and return travel from your community.
+Sponsorship covers a seven-day, all-inclusive residential course in North Queensland and return travel from your community.

 People of any age may apply, during any year of their first undergraduate qualification, provided they are studying full-time on campus* at a recognised tertiary institution.

 The ATES Scholarship Program Guidelines and ATES Frequently Asked Questions provide further information on eligibility and the application process.

 Please call the TSRA on 07 4069 0700 or email firstname.lastname@example.org for further information on the ATES Scholarship Program.

 Visit the OXFAM website for information on Straight Talk.

 The TSRA offers up to ten places per year on this leadership course which is delivered by the Australian Rural Leadership Foundation.

 The TSWLP has been designed by the ARLF and the TSRA specifically for Torres Strait Islander and Aboriginal women in the Torres Strait Region.